-(1) Excludes the portions of the EMS levy collected within the cities of Seattle and Milton, which are paid to those cities.
+- (1) Excludes the portions of the EMS levy collected within the cities of Seattle and Milton, which are paid to those cities. - (2) Partial collection as of May 31, 2015.

 Source: King County Finance and Business Operations Division-Financial Management Section